wenxi77/cdc_covid_data/readme.md

 ## Introduction

 The COVID-19 case surveillance system database includes patient-level data reported to U.S. states and autonomous reporting entities, including New York City and the District of Columbia (D.C.), as well as U.S. territories and states.
-On April 5, 2020, COVID-19 was added to the _Nationally Notifiable Condition List_ and classified as “immediately notifiable, urgent (within 24 hours)” by a Council of State and Territorial Epidemiologists (CSTE) Interim Position Statement (Interim-20-ID-01).
+On April 5, 2020, COVID-19 was added to the _Nationally Notifiable Condition List_ and classified as "immediately notifiable, urgent (within 24 hours)" by a Council of State and Territorial Epidemiologists (CSTE) Interim Position Statement (Interim-20-ID-01).
 The statement also recommended that all states and territories enact laws to make COVID-19 reportable in their jurisdiction, and that jurisdictions conducting surveillance should submit case notifications to CDC.
-COVID-19 case surveillance data are collected and reported voluntarily to CDC’s COVID-19 Response.
+COVID-19 case surveillance data are collected and reported voluntarily to CDC's COVID-19 Response.
 These data include demographic characteristics, exposure history, disease severity indicators and outcomes, clinical data, laboratory diagnostic test results, and comorbidities.
 All data elements can be found on the COVID-19 case report form located at [www.cdc.gov/coronavirus/2019-ncov/downloads/pui-form.pdf](https://www.cdc.gov/coronavirus/2019-ncov/downloads/pui-form.pdf).

 ## Data Access Process

 The Case Surveillance Task Force and Surveillance Review and Response Group (SRRG) within CDC’s COVID-19 Response provide stewardship for datasets that support the public health community’s access to COVID-19 data while protecting patient privacy.
 Data are made available for limited use upon completion of the registration information and data use restrictions agreement (RIDURA).

-* To initiate a request, please use the following “ASK SRRG” email address to contact data stewards: eocevent394@cdc.gov.
+* To initiate a request, please use the following "ASK SRRG" email address to contact data stewards: [eocevent394@cdc.gov](mailto:eocevent394@cdc.gov).
 * SRRG will provide further documentation and guidance under the RIDURA to access and use COVID-19 case surveillance data appropriately.
 * Data requests will be prioritized based a clear description of the immediate impact for COVID-19 response that is anticipated to follow from data use.
 * Access will be granted to the appropriate single repository containing data files and data dictionary through <https://github.com/cdc-data>